 Quite surprisingly it is not a rare disease, almost up to 40 percent of the people has had at least a few symptoms of hypersomnia from time to time.
 One of the main symptoms of having hypersomnia is excessive daytime sleeping, which means your days roll away with a lullaby.
 This has been found to be higher in men as compared to women.

 One potential cause for hypersomnia is a sleep disorder known as narcolepsy or daytime sleepiness, and also sleep apnea which means interruptions of breathing during sleep.
 Apart from these two, other reasons could be as follows:

 • Not enough sleep at night, which is also known as sleep deprivation.

 • If the person is overweight.

 • If the person is using excessive drug or alcohol.

 • If a person experiences a head injury or any neurological disease.

 • A person’s genetics.

-It is absolutely important for you to visit your doctor if you are sleeping excessively during the day.
-You will have to furnish your sleeping habits to your doctor and your sleep cycle needs to be defined well.
-Then you may also be asked to run some tests so that your doctor is absolutely sure that it is not caused by any underlying disease.
-Also, a brain test can be done which will monitor the activities of your brain.
+It is very important for you to visit your doctor if you are sleeping excessively during the day.
+You will have to discuss your sleeping habits to your doctor and your sleep cycle needs to be defined well.
+Following this, you may also be asked to run some tests so that your doctor is absolutely sure that it is not caused by any underlying diseases.
+Also, a brain test can be done that will monitor the activities of your brain.

-You can be prescribed various drugs for getting rid of this problem.
-These drugs include stimulants and antidepressants and as well as some newer medications.
-There can be two types of hypersomnia, and you may be suffering from any of these two.
-One is the primary hypersomina, the second is secondary hypersomnia.
+The doctor may prescribe you various drugs for getting rid of this problem.
+These drugs include stimulants and antidepressants as well as some newer medications.

 Read more articles on Hypersomnia.